 In Solihull we are piloting an approach called Patient Activation.
 It is part of NHS England’s self-care support programme, helping people with long term conditions like diabetes and asthma to feel more in charge of their health and care.

 This is a five year programme and we are at a very early stage in Solihull.
 We are currently working with a small group of professionals, service users and patients to test out the approach.
 We will be sharing learning about the project as it progresses.
 Read the story so far to find out more.

 The story so far

-We held the first Activating Solihull workshop in March 2017 to start raising awareness and recruit our pathfinder sites for the project.
-Here are the video highlights from the workshop.
+The aim for our first workshop was to start raising awareness and recruit our pathfinder sites for the project.
+Here are the video highlights.

 And this is what people said about the workshop:

 Great initiative.
 I’ll be fully supporting this in my practice.

 Focus on person-centred is the most important thing.